Javier Mecerreyes

 Javier Mecerreyes Campal (born 4 July 2000) is a Spanish professional footballer who plays as a midfielder for Segunda Federación club Real Unión.

-Club career
+Career

 Born in Avilés, Asturias, Mecerreyes joined Sporting de Gijón's Mareo in 2013, from CD Quirinal.
 On 21 June 2019, he signed a three-year contract with the club, being promoted to the reserve team in Segunda División B.

 Mecerreyes made his senior debut on 22 September 2021, starting in a 0–0 away draw against Racing de Ferrol.
 He scored his first goal on 15 December, netting the B's second in a 6–0 home routing of SCR Peña Deportiva.

 Mecerreyes made his first team debut on 29 May 2022, coming on as a second-half substitute for fellow youth graduate Gaspar Campos in a 0–1 Segunda División home loss against UD Las Palmas.